AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 1. Add the profile name, Manager email, seats allotted, expiry information.
 You can also add image to the external profile.
 1. Click **Save**.

 Administrator can copy registration url and send it to the external enrollment group.
-The external users can register, log in to the Captivate Prime application and access their courses.
+The external users can register, log in to the Learning Manager application and access their courses.

 +++